 2. empirical perspectives can be turned into perceptions by means of the categories (CPR, B Deduction, section 26, paragraph 4),

 3. every recognition requires a concept, regardless of how imperfect or vague, and it is always something general with respect to its form, and which serves as a rule (CPR, A Deduction, Part II, Section 3, Paragraph 6), and finally

 4. empirical concepts arise through comparison of objects of experience (Logik.3).

-This suggests to me, in other words, that the sensitivity can give us objects (conglomerates, constellations) which have not yet been thought and so therefore for which no concept has been developed.
-This means in turn that while we see these patterns and configurations we are not able to tell what it is that we are looking at and so, in this sense, Kant is quite right to say that our envisagements, absent concepts, are blind.
+This suggests to me, in other words, that the sensitivity can give us objects (conglomerates, constellations) which have not yet been thought and so, therefore, for which no concept has been developed.
+This means in turn that while we see these patterns and configurations we are not able to tell what it is that we are looking at and so, in this sense, Kant is quite right to say that our perspectives, absent concepts, are blind.